 Sound interesting?
 Let’s get started!

-Lettuce is a great starter plant for beginners as it grows fast and responds well to hydroponic systems.
+Lettuce is a great starter plant for beginners as it grows fast and responds well to hydroponic systems, especially for smaller setups like the AeroGarden.
 On average, lettuce is usually ready to harvest in as little as 3 weeks.
 You’ll be chomping on salad in no time!

 Tomatoes are a great choice of seed whether planting outdoors, in a greenhouse, or hydroponically.
-They are easy to maintain and there are many different space saving varieties to choose from.
+Hydroponic tomatoes are easy to maintain and there are many different space saving varieties to choose from.
 Tomatoes require heavy amounts of water making this vegetable the perfect candidate for hydroponics.

 You can grow peppers, or anything on this list in fact, at any time of year using a hydroponic garden.
 No more waiting until April/May/June to begin planting your seeds, these indoor environments allow growth whatever the time of year.